HPInc/pcoip-license-server/README.md

 | This script is provided as-is and is not supported by Teradici.
 It is intended to provide a reference for accessing the Local License Server APIs.
 Please report any issues via github. |

-Tool that displays the maximum CAS license concurrent usage over time.
+Tool that displays the maximum Cloud Access Software license concurrent usage over time.
 Once the tool is started, it will continue to run and output results until terminated.

 ## Setup Instructions